Can I Claim Workers' Compensation for Workplace Bullying?

 How Can I Be Bullied at Work?

 You can be bullied at work face-to-face, on social media, on work chat platforms, by phone or by email.
-Common types of bullying include:
+Common types of bullying include the following:

 Furthermore, work-related bullying can involve supervisors, colleagues, or even contractors, with the effects being both physical and psychological, such as stress, anxiety, depression, and physical health issues.